aaronbloomfield/pdr/uva/syllabus.md

 You may submit exam questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
 However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.

-**Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute ??% of your grade (roughly ??% per lab, although some labs may be weighted more than others).
+**Laboratories:** There will be 11 or 12 programming labs this semester, and they constitute 70% of your grade.
 Note that if the number of labs changes, the respective weights for each lab will also be adjusted and announced in class.
-The total weight of the labs for the final grade will remain ??%, unless a change in the course grading criteria (as above) is announced in class.
+The total weight of the labs for the final grade will remain 70%, unless a change in the course grading criteria (as above) is announced in class.
 The majority of the work in this class is through the labs -- there are no separate homework assignments.
 The labs have different late policies, which will be specified in more detail in the first lab.  **Your lab submission must compile for you to receive *any* credit** -- this is an advanced programming class, and under no circumstances should you be submitting code that does not compile - we have a page on [compilation issues][5] ([md][6]) to help you if you cannot get your code to compile.
 Note that the *entire* assignment will receive zero credit if even *one* part of it does not compile.

 All assignments will be submitted through our custom assignments tool, which can be accessed through Collab or [here][41] (Netbadge login required).
 Each assignment has 3 dates: an open date (when you can start submitting the assignment), a due date (when it is due), and a close date (the last point that you can submit the assignment); the close date is 24 hours after the due date, due to the late policy (which is explained in [lab 1][13] ([md][14])).
 Note that the assignment will be available much earlier, typically Wednesday or Thursday of the week before it is due.
 The dates are listed for the week of the lab - the lab week starts on a Sunday and ends on a Saturday.